survivejs/webpack-book/manuscript/optimizing_build/04_analyzing_build_statistics.md

 }
 ```

-This is the basic setup you'll need regardless of your webpack configuration.
+This is the basic setup you'll need, regardless of your webpack configuration.
 Execute `npm run stats` now.
 After a while you should find *stats.json* at your project root.
 This file can be pushed through a variety of tools to understand better what's going on.

-W> Given we piggyback on the production target, this process will clean the build directory!
+W> Given we piggyback on the production target in our current setup, this process will clean the build directory!
 If you want to avoid that, set up a separate target where you don't clean.

 ### *stats-webpack-plugin* and *webpack-stats-plugin*

 If you want to manage stats through a plugin, check out [stats-webpack-plugin](https://www.npmjs.com/package/stats-webpack-plugin).
 It gives you a bit more control over the output.
-You can use it to exclude certain dependencies from the output for example.
+You can use it to exclude certain dependencies from the output.

 [webpack-stats-plugin](https://www.npmjs.com/package/webpack-stats-plugin) is another option.
 It allows you to transform the data before outputting it.